Benty Grange helmet: Description

 Eight plates of horn, probably softened and bent and suggested to be from cattle, were cut to fit the eight spaces created by the iron frame.
 No horn now survives, but mineralized traces on the iron strips preserve the grain pattern.
 The plates were fitted over the iron, thereby hiding it, and abutted at the centre of each strip.
 The joins were hidden by further pieces of horn that were cut to the width of the iron strips and placed on top.
 The three layers—iron at the bottom, followed by two layers of horn—were held together by a succession of rivets: iron rivets placed from inside the helmet, and rivets made of, or coated in, silver, with ornamental heads in the shape of a double-headed axe, placed from the outside, 4 cm apart.
 Traces of horn on the rear extension of the nose-to-nape band, and on the rear brow band, suggest that the material was also used for a neck guard.
 These suggest that pieces of horn, extending 5 cm from the centre of the brow band to the bottom of the rear nose-to-nape band, would have met each extension of the lateral band at a 5° angle, reaching them 6.4 cm from the centre of the brow band.

 In addition to the aesthetic elements incorporated into the basic construction of the helmet, two features provide added decoration: a cross on the nasal and a boar on the crest.
 The silver cross is 3.9 cm long by 2 cm wide, and consists of two parts.
 A silver strip was added underneath, elongating what was originally an equal-armed cross.
 It was placed atop a layer of horn and attached to the helmet with two rivets, one at the intersection of the two arms and one at the bottom.
-Around the cross in a zigzag pattern are twenty-nine silver studs, out of a suggested original forty, that were probably tapped into small holes drilled or bored into the horn.
+Around the cross in a zigzag pattern are twenty-nine silver studs, out of a suggested original forty, that were probably tapped into small holes drilled into the horn.